 Ideally, the buyer has constituted a document listing all the specifications of the product to inspect, and these specs become the inspector’s checklist.
 When no such information is provided, the inspector simply collects information for the buyer’s review.

-2. Number of visual defects:
+2. The number of visual defects:

 3. On-site tests:

 Depending on the type of products, certain tests are included in the inspector’s job.
-For example: a product drop test on 3 samples, from 80cm high on concrete floor (if at least 1 sample breaks or does not function any more, the test is failed).
+For example: a product drop test on 3 samples, from 80cm high on a concrete floor (if at least 1 sample breaks or does not function any more, the test is failed).